dylan-wu/vault/Content/Tutorial on automatically generating images via search query from unsplash, or just a random image.md

 ---
-title: How to create your own obsidian plugin
+title: Automatically generate unsplash images for your blog or website
 tags: [coding]
 publish: true
 image: